exastro-suite/exastro-it-automation-docs-dev/docs/en/2.6/_sources/learn/quickstart/index.rst.txt

 | During operation registration, the task overview for performing the work is defined.
 Create one operation per task.
 Operations should not be reused.
 | Enter the operation details based on the previously established work policy.

-.. glossary:: Operation
-   An operation defines the task to be performed and links it to the target servers and relevant parameters.

 | :menuselection:`Basic Console --> Operation List`, register the task execution date and time, as well as the task name.